Francis-Calingo/Philippine-Emigrants-Tableau-Dashboard/README.md

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

-* Assumption 1 (ex: missing country records were for customers based in the US, and were re-coded to be US citizens)
+* Something about geography (ex: missing country records were for customers based in the US, and were re-coded to be US citizens)

-* Assumption 1 (ex: data for December 2021 was missing - this was imputed using a combination of historical trends and December 2020 data)

-* Assumption 1 (ex: because 3% of the refund date column contained non-sensical dates, these were excluded from the analysis)
+* It is important to note that this data is based on the Commission of Overseas Filipinos' Registered Emigrants database (who defines emigrants as those who leave the Philippines to settle permanently in a destination country).
+The dashboard therefore does not account for Filipinos who leave the country through other means-e.g., as overseas foreign workers, as international students, as those who later gain permanent residency status in another country after several years, those who permanently settle in another country after temporarily settling in one or more intermediate countries.

+* Province of origin note

+* Tableau geography discrepancy note

 [<b>Back to Table of Contents</b>](#table-of-contents)

 ---

 # Credits and Acknowledgements

+"Region Support for Philippines Maps".
+Salesforce, https://help.salesforce.com/s/articleView?language=en_US&id=001453778&type=1.

+Tableau Desktop and Web Authoring Help. https://help.tableau.com/current/public/desktop/en-us/default.htm.

+"The Best of Schumann."
+YouTube, created by Mark Keith, https://www.youtube.com/watch?v=Iqj0ZyoeEXw.

 [<b>Back to Table of Contents</b>](#table-of-contents)